OTAKI POTTERY CLUB

 Witness the magic unfold as talented artists showcase their skills through live pottery-making demonstrations.

-Download the full events programme
+See last years' full events programme

 Kindly sponsored by Kelly & Co Realty and supported by KCDC and CNZ